UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/2-basic-git.md

 Open `script.sh`.
 You can use nano or any file editor of your choice.

 Let's add a line of code to the file.
-Let's add the bash command that list all files and folders.
+Let's add the bash command that lists all files and folders.

 ```bash
 #!/bin/bash